CAROLYN MOHLER KRAFT

 If it says 'Littlehouse' on the back, Mom made yours, too!

-IGMA Artisan Linda Westerlund of Petticoat Porch made this wonderful
+IGMA Artisan Linda Westerlund of Petticoat Porch made this beautiful

 wicker set using the very same fabric that my Mother used to make other